 End users in Great Britain will be disconnected automatically from the UKMVS run by SecurMed UK.
 This means that it is no longer be possible to verify and authenticate packs since 1 January 2021.

 Integrated pharmacy systems can still use batch details, expiry dates or product details (GTINs) from packs’ 2D barcodes while these packs are still in circulation.
 However, pack serial numbers no longer have any function.
 These packs remain valid and can be dispensed for as long as they are still in date.

 SecurMed UK continued to provide end user registration and necessary support up to 31 December 2020 for end users in Great Britain.

-End users in Great Britain should check that any integrated systems are no longer actively connecting to or seeking a response from UKMVS from the end of 2020 and turn off or disconnect any stand-alone FMD systems after 31 December 2020.
+End users in Great Britain should have checked that any integrated systems are no longer actively connecting to or seeking a response from UKMVS from the end of 2020 and have turned off or disconnected any stand-alone FMD systems after 31 December 2020.

 The FMD will still apply in Northern Ireland, for at least four years (until the NI protocol is due to be reviewed).

 Future national falsified medicines system

 The Medicines and Medical Devices Bill would enable the Government to make regulations aimed at preventing falsified medicines from entering the medicine supply chain.

 This could include establishing a national system based on the unique identification of individual packs that enables medicines to be authenticated and identified if tampered with.